apparition47/MailTrackerBlocker/README.md

 ### Recommended Installation via [Homebrew Cask](https://brew.sh) (private tap)

 You can install `MailTrackerBlocker.pkg` directly from the [releases page](https://github.com/apparition47/MailTrackerBlocker/releases) but I strongly recommend installing as an Homebrew Cask for ease of updating.
-[Until this project gets enough stars, it may have to remain a private tap.](https://github.com/Homebrew/homebrew-cask/blob/master/doc/faq/rejected_casks.md)

 ```bash
 $ brew cask install \
 https://raw.githubusercontent.com/apparition47/MailTrackerBlocker/master/mailtrackerblocker.rb
 ```

-#### To enable and use
+### To enable and use

 1. Open Mail, goto `Preferences > General > Manage Plug-ins... > check "MailTrackerBlocker.mailbundle" > Apply and Restart Mail`.
 2. Tap on the `ⓧ` button to find out what was blocked.

 ⚠️ Disabling ["load remote content in messages"](https://www.imore.com/sites/imore.com/files/styles/xlarge/public/field/image/2019/07/mac-load-remote.jpg) with MailTrackerBlocker enabled is redundant; enable both for the best experience.

-#### To uninstall
+### To uninstall

 ```bash
 $ brew cask uninstall mailtrackerblocker